 Till the age of around 18 weeks, he used to spend most of his time sleeping, eating, and exploring different corners of our farmhouse.
 By that time, we already had a couple of goats and hens, and Biscuit used to play with them a lot.
 He loved to be in our lap.
 Either I am taking dinner or my wife is reading a book, Biscuit would be there in our lap asking for full attention.

-Luckily, I managed some time to do quick research on the breed and tried to learn their personality and requirements for living.
+Luckily, I managed some time to do a quick research on the breed and tried to learn their personality and requirements for living.
 They are very intelligent and graceful dogs.
 The Pugs are said to be the dog clowns and they know it.
 They cleverly use their wrinkly short-muzzled face that would let you fall in love with them within a second.
-And yes, they are low maintenance dogs and can easily adapt to your lifestyle.
+And yes, they are low-maintenance dogs and can easily adapt to your lifestyle.

-How we spent our lives together?
+How did we spend our lives together?